 In case of emergency, use the 112 Suomi application to make a video call to a sign language interpreter from the Interpreter Service for the Disabled.
 The interpreter makes a voice call to an emergency response centre operator, who will then process the emergency call with the help of the interpreter.

 To get access to the service, download the 112 Suomi application to your phone.
-The service is available from Monday to Friday from 08:00 to 16:00.

 How to make an emergency call in sign language

 - Only use the service in the event of an emergency, such as a situation that puts a person’s life and health at risk.

 - Open the 112 Suomi application and select Services – Urgent emergency – Emergency call in sign language.

 - To make a video call to an interpreter, select Go to the remote interpreting service.

 - The interpreter makes a voice call to the Emergency Response Centre and interprets your emergency call to the operator.

 - Answer the questions of the Emergency Response Centre operator.